$10 per 1K

 Our book formatting service is for Amazon print and Kindle for standard text-based books.
 Editmojo is an affordable service to get your book looking great on all Kindle devices as well as print.
 We follow Amazon formatting guidelines.

-We provide a MOBI file for Kindle and a PDF for print.
-Most books are set to a 5 X 8 trim, but you are welcome to request something different.
-You can also send a style guide or specific formatting requests.
+We provide a file for Kindle and a PDF for print.
+You can send a style guide or specific formatting requests.

 Get unlimited revisions to edits and notes.
 We use Word’s change tracking feature to show our work and you may respond to our notes and send it back for a revision to collaborate over any issues or questions.